Oklahoma Law Enforcement Memorial

 Lawrence Brandon Mitchell - Detective

-Tulsa Police Department
+Tulsa Police Department July 22, 1934

 Just after 11:30 p.m. the night of Sunday, July 22, 1934, Detective Lawrence Mitchell and his partner, W. L. Martin, were checking a report of a suspicious person in a car near a drug store at Latimer and Main Streets.
-As the two detectives approached the car, the car’s occupant, James Hargus opened fire on the officers.
+As the two detectives approached the car, the car’s occupant, James Hargus, opened fire on the officers.
 Detective Lawrence Mitchell was hit twice, one shot being to his heart, and he soon died at the scene.
 Detective W. L. Martin was also wounded but was able to wound James Hargus four times.
 Both Detective W. L. Martin and James Hargus survived their gunshot wounds.

 Lawrence Mitchell is buried in Rose Hill Memorial Park, Tulsa, Tulsa County, Oklahoma.